← Back to Blog

 This size provides extra volume for bulky debris and high-output projects.

-If you’re replacing a roof in Salt Lake City, Sandy, or surrounding areas, weight is just as important as volume.
+If you are replacing a roof in Salt Lake City, Sandy, or nearby areas, remember that volume matters, but so does weight.

 • Asphalt shingles are heavy

-• Larger homes may require a 30 yard container
+• Larger homes may need a 30 yard container

-Most single-layer residential tear-offs fit inside a 20 yard dumpster.
+Most single-layer residential tear-offs fit in a 20 yard dumpster.

-For estate cleanouts or full home cleanups, a 20 or 30 yard dumpster is typically recommended depending on the amount of furniture, drywall, flooring, and general debris.
+For estate cleanouts or full home cleanups, a 20 or 30 yard dumpster is usually recommended depending on how much furniture, drywall, flooring, and debris you need to remove.

-Planning a large cleanout?
-See our Estate Cleanout Dumpster Services.
+If you are planning a major cleanout, check out our Estate Cleanout Dumpster Services.

 • 20 yard dumpsters for mid-sized jobs

-• 30 yard dumpsters for major builds or demolition
+• 30 yard dumpsters for larger builds or demo work

-If you’re managing a job site, visit our Construction Dumpster Rental page.
+Managing a job site?
+Check out our Construction Dumpster Rental page.

 • Estimated volume